TysonChickens/PythonCrashCourse_Notes/Chapter10_FilesExceptions/Ch10_Files_Exceptions.md

     print(f"Sorry, the file {filename} does not exist.")
 ```

-The `try` block produces a *FileNotFoundError*, so Python looks for the `except` block that matches the error and prints the approriate message instead of a traceback:
+The `try` block produces a *FileNotFoundError*, so Python looks for the `except` block that matches the error and prints the appropriate message instead of a traceback:

 ``` markdown
 Sorry, the file alice.txt does not exist.